-Midwestern Career College’s Medical Assisting Program-Diploma prepares students for entry-level positions in the medical field as multiskilled medical assistants and front or back office assistants in clinics, hospitals and doctor’s offices.
+Midwestern Career College’s Medical Assisting training program prepares students for entry-level positions in the medical field as multiskilled medical assistants and front or back office assistants in clinics, hospitals and doctor’s offices.

 - Classroom-based, hands-on training in phlebotomy, EKG and medical assisting

 - 160-hour optional clinical externship at our affiliated sites

 - Eligibility for phlebotomy certification from American Medical Technologists (AMT) for those who complete 120-hour optional externship at our affiliated sites.